 - By Air - similar to other states, we are not aware of any Michigan state laws concerning scattering ashes from the air.
 However, Federal law prohibits dropping any objects from the air that can potentially cause harm to people or property, however, they do not consider ashes to be an issue and these are permitted to be dropped from a plane.
 Just make sure the urn or other container used to hold the ashes is held on to and not dropped during the scattering.

-What to Use to Scatter Ashes?
+What to Use to Scatter Ashes in Michigan?

 With the increasing rate of cremation in Michigan and other states nationwide, along with the growing popularity of scattering ashes, many new and unique urns have recently been introduced that are designed to scatter.
 This includes the following: